 Specifications: Made in the USA; leather uppers; Vibram Tacoma soles; 9 inches shafts; waterproof; Chip-A-Tex membrane; Dri-Lex liners; 400 gram Thinsulate insulation; Texon 460 waterproof orthotic insoles; Goodyear welts; steel toes; ASTM F2413-05 standards

-These Chippewa Men’s are some of the best logging boots on the market and you can see that reflected in the somewhat steep price.
+These Chippewa Men’s are some of the greatest and you can see that reflected in the somewhat steep price.
 But they do boast some enviable qualities that will prevent you from regretting having bought them.

 Firstly, they’re made in the USA, so that’s a solid reassurance of their quality.
 Secondly, they have leather uppers which are really resistant to all sorts of scratches, punctures, and abrasions.
 Their synthetic soles are really sturdy, offering great traction on all sorts of terrain.
 In fact, the Vibram Tacoma material used for the outsoles is a compound specifically designed for wet surfaces, boasting amazing slip resistance against oil and water even in cold weather.